Müşfika Kadın: Marriage

 Destizer grew into a young lady in Dolmabahçe Palace.
-She was beautiful, tall and blonde with blue eyes, and she was know for her elegance and when she entered her fourteenth year she was noticed by Abdul Hamid II, who in those days was in the habit of going to the harem after the ceremony of receiving felicitations on festival days.
+She was beautiful, tall and blonde with blue eyes, and she was known for her elegance and when she entered her fourteenth year she was noticed by Abdul Hamid II, who in those days was in the habit of going to the harem after the ceremony of receiving felicitations on festival days.
 She was taken to the Yıldız Palace straightaway.

 The marriage took place on 12 February 1886, and was performed by the Deputy of the Noble Sweeper, Seyid Esad Efendi and witnessed by the Superintendent of Departures, Hacı Mahmud Efendi, by the Imam of Kağıthane, Ali Efendi and by the Senior Equerry, Şerafeddin Ağa.
 As his first gift to her, Abdul Hamid presented her with an exquisite copy of the Quran, which was made in nesih talik by Kazasker Mustafa Izzet Efendi (died 1876) in 1871.
 He gave her the name "Müşfikâ" after opening the Quran and being inspired by Müşfikun, and the title of "Third Ikbal".
 Later she became "Senior Ikbal" and finally "Fourth Kadın" in 1909.
 She was, together Saliha Naciye Kadın and Pesend Hanım, one of Abdül Hamid's favorite consorts, and she and Saliha Naciye was the only to remain with him until his death, while ti Pesend Hanim was not allowed this, but when she learned of his death she cut her hair as a sign of mourning.

 As had been the case with Abdul Hamid's other consorts, once Müşfika joined their ranks the apartments known as the Lesser Chancellery were then made ready.
 A household staff was delegated, with Dilesrar Kalfa appointed mistress of the household.
 She was well known in the palace because she had been in service since the latter days of the reign of Sultan Abdulmejid I and had served Sultan Abdulaziz.